News & Analysis

 A warm AASA welcome to our new Associate Member: Sasol

 AASA welcomes Sasol who have completed their registration as an Associate Member.
 Sasol Limited is an integrated energy and chemical company based in Sandton, South Africa.
-The company was formed in 1950 in Sasolburg, South Africa.
-Today, Sasol develops and commercializes technologies, including synthetic fuel technologies, and produces different liquid fuels, chemicals, coal tar, and electricity.
+The company was formed in 1950 in Sasolburg, South Africa, and develops and commercializes technologies, including synthetic fuel technologies, and produces different liquid fuels, chemicals, coal tar, and electricity.
 Sasol is listed on the Johannesburg Stock Exchange (JSE: SOL) and the New York Stock Exchange (NYSE: SSL).
 We look forward to their contribution to the AASA projects as we collectively focus on growing a profitable and sustainable aviation industry.

 27